tldr-pages/tldr/pages/common/calibre-server.md

 # calibre-server

-> A server application that can be used to distribute ebooks over a network.
+> A server application that can be used to distribute eBooks over a network.
 > Note: eBooks must already be imported into the library using the GUI or the `calibredb` CLI.
 > More information: <https://manual.calibre-ebook.com/generated/en/calibre-server.html>.

-- Start a server to distribute ebooks.
+- Start a server to distribute eBooks.
 Access at http://localhost:8080:

 `calibre-server`